Marcelobbr/thesis/README.md

 # Master Thesis (Topic Explorer)
 This is the repository for my master thesis at FGV/EMAP, MSc in Mathematical Modeling.

-In this project I have developed a visualization framework for results from topic modeling.
+In this project, I have developed a visualization framework for results from topic modeling.

 ## People
 ### Author